 On February 14, 2004, a new museum (2400 square feet) was dedicated to house the (Perrin AFB) memorabilia from 1941 to its closing in 1971.
 The walls and display cases were filled with Perrin artifacts.
 The first building was filled (with)in nine months.
 In March 2005, the size of the museum building was doubled to almost 5,000 square feet total, and the entire (facility then) filled wall to wall.

 The Museum (since beginning operations) is open five days a week, Tuesday through Saturday, 10AM to 4PM.
 Admission is free, however donations are accepted to defray land-lease payments to the airport, for utilities, and maintenance costs.
-(The original building was) located at 4575 Airport Drive, Denison, Texas (northeast of the terminal & aircraft control tower).
+(The original building was) located at 4575 Airport Drive, Denison, Texas (northeast of the terminal & aircraft control tower; this building no longer exists due to other airport renovations).

 (Many individuals) who are former Perrin military and civil service as well as other retirees from the U.S. Navy, U.S. Marines and U.S. Army volunteer to keep the museum open to the public five days per week.
 A work schedule is maintained where each volunteer knows what day he performs his and/or her “duty.”